SigNoz/signoz/pkg/query-service/app/integrations/builtin_integrations/aws_rds_postgres/config/collect-metrics.md

 java -jar cloudwatch_exporter-0.15.5-jar-with-dependencies.jar 9106 aws-rds-postgres-metrics.yaml
 ```

+4. Verify the CloudWatch metrics

+Visit the http://localhost:9106/metrics and confirm the `aws_rds_*` metrics are avialable.

 #### Set up the OTEL Collector

 Save the following config for collecting Postgres metrics in a file named `postgres-metrics-collection-config.yaml`